19 Classic TV Show Catchphrases You Still Use Without Realizing It

 ©Image Credit: The Walt Disney Company

-If Homer Simpson from The Simpsons (1989-present) had a nickel for every time he aggressively said D’oh!, he would be able to quit his job by now.
-Many of us are perhaps guilty of subconsciously using this familiar catchphrase when we are frustrated or realize we’ve bungled something up.
+If Homer Simpson from The Simpsons (1989-present) had a nickel for every time he aggressively said D’oh!, he would be able to quit his job by now — and considering there are YouTube compilations of his outbursts stretching over four minutes, that’s no exaggeration.
+Many of us are perhaps guilty of subconsciously using this familiar catchphrase when things go sideways in that particularly Homer-esque way.

 “Yada, yada, yada”